 Does buffalo sauce have too much fat during pregnancy?

-A traditional hot sauce made with hot peppers and vinegar will have zero to five calories per serving.
-A buffalo wing sauce will be between 5 and 120 calories depending on the brand.
+A traditional hot sauce made with hot peppers and vinegar will have 0 to 5 calories per serving.
+A Buffalo wing sauce will be between 5 and 120 calories depending on the brand.
 Specialty wing sauces like garlic parmesan or honey barbecue can be between 70 and 130 calories per serving.

 How many calories should you have during pregnancy?